Uploaded image for project: 'RHEL'

 • Hide

-Result: With this combined feature in kernel and nftables package, defined rulesets remain stable irrespective of interface presence.
-Hooks for non-existing interfaces are accepted, remain inactive and matching interfaces are bound at the time they appear in the system.
-The currently active hooks may be inspected via 'nft list hooks' command.
-This dynamic registration opened the possibility to accept simple interface (suffix) wildcards, used to bind a flowtable or netdev-family chain to any matching interface.
+With this update, hooks for non-existing interfaces are accepted in an inactive state and bind to matching interfaces at the time they appear in the system.
+This dynamic registration also provides the possibility to accept simple interface (suffix) wildcards to bind a `flowtable` or `netdev`-family chain to any matching interface.
+You can inspect currently active hooks by using the `nft list hooks` command.

 Show